 The Supreme Court’s decision on June 21st, 2018 allows states to require out-of-state retailers to collect and remit sales tax, regardless of whether or not the retailer has a physical presence in that state.
 This is caused when a business has exposure to sales tax nexus.
 A business can establish sales tax nexus multiple ways.
-Understanding how businesses can trigger sales tax nexus is critical in order to avoid having to pay uncollected sales tax out of pocket along with interest and penalties.
-Common forms of nexus that can trigger the need to collect and remit sales tax include economic nexus, click-through nexus and affiliate nexus.
+Understanding how businesses can trigger sales tax nexus is critical to avoid having to pay uncollected sales tax out of pocket, along with interest and penalties.
+Common forms of nexus that can trigger the need to collect and remit sales tax include economic nexus, click-through nexus, and affiliate nexus.

-Economic Nexus: New form of Nexus resulting from South Dakota vs Wayfair
+Economic Nexus: New form of Nexus resulting from South Dakota vs. Wayfair

 Economic nexus is established when a business passes a state’s economic threshold.
 Depending on the state, the threshold for sales and transactions needed to trigger the need to collect and remit sales tax differs.
 Commonly, the threshold is gross receipts from taxable sales of $100,000 or 200 or more separate transactions into a particular state.